 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-The tree can grow up to a height of between 20 and 25 feet tall, though it has been known to grow up to 60 feet in height.
-It has very fragrant flowers that are white, bell-shaped and start blooming in the summer months.
+Sourwood trees can grow up to a height of between 20 and 25 feet tall, though it has grown up to 60 feet in height.
+It has very fragrant flowers that are white, bell-shaped, and start blooming in the summer months.
 The tree leaves are a glossy green color and turn bright red in the fall.
-The tree requires full exposure to the sun and grows best in well-drained soils that are acidic and moist.
+The tree requires total exposure to the sun and grows best in well-drained soils that are acidic and moist.
 It grows in planting zones 5 through 9, and the roots grow in shallow soil best when there are few other roots around.
 It can tolerate some shade but cannot tolerate any form of drought or pollution.

-Sourwood a Medium Sized Grower with a Showy Fall Foliage
+Sourwood, Oxydendrum Arboreum a Medium-Sized Grower with a Showy Fall Foliage